10 Must-Haves for Home Health Occupational Therapy

 1. Blood Pressure Cuff and Stethoscope

-Along with a stethoscope and BP cuff, a quality pulse oximeter is also a must (and great for any setting) as you will likely be monitoring your patient’s heart rate, oxygen levels and blood pressure during your treatments.
+Along with a stethoscope and BP cuff, a quality pulse oximeter is also a must (and great for any adult-based setting) as you will likely be monitoring your patient’s heart rate, oxygen levels and blood pressure during your treatments.
 Often, your home health company will provide you with these.
 If not, you can find them on Amazon.

 2. Tote Bag